-A Biological Assessment is being developed for the Proposed Action and is intended to support formal consultation between the USMC and the U.S. Fish and Wildlife Service (USFWS) as required by 50 CFR 402.14(c) and section 7 of the Endangered Species Act (ESA) regarding the likelihood of an adverse effect ("take") of any listed species.
-It provides the best available scientific and commercial data for the federally listed threatened or endangered species in the action area.
-The consultation will conclude either informally with written concurrence from the USFWS or through formal consultation with a Biological Opinion (BO) provided to the USFWS.
+The USMC has conducted formal section 7 consultation with the U.S. Fish and Wildlife Service (USFWS) for this SEA as required by 50 CFR 402.14(c) and section 7 of the Endangered Species Act (ESA) regarding the likelihood of an adverse effect ("take") of any listed species.
+All conservation measures mandated by the Biological Opinion (BO) issued by the USFWS (Appendix C) would be implemented under the Proposed Action to reduce impacts to federally listed species.